Azure/azure-sdk-tools/tools/pylint-extensions/pylint-guidelines-checker/contribution.md

 3. If the checker has been tested and has multiple false positives, until the false positives have been corrected, do not register the checker.

+Note: (Not recommended) If code owners are unable to fix their code in time, with Pylint 2.9.3 there is an ignore-paths option in the pylintrc file.
+Pass in a regex representation of the paths that should be ignored and create an issue to fix the pylint warnings.

 False Positives     | Impact on code | Action |
 |-----------|------------|------------|
 | None/Few      | Low       | Register checker, and inform azure-sdk-for-python of new checker.
 Note which SDKs will be impacted.         |